JuliaGraphics/Luxor.jl/docs/src/explanation/imagematrix.md

 # Images as matrices

-While drawing, you can copy the current graphics in a drawing as a matrix of pixels, using the [`image_as_matrix`](@ref) function.
+While drawing, you can copy the current graphics in a drawing as a matrix of colored pixels, using the [`image_as_matrix`](@ref) function.
+And with the [`@imagematrix`](@ref) macro, you can create your drawing with vector graphics in the usual way, and then return the result as a matrix of colored pixels.

-With the [`@imagematrix`](@ref) macro, you can create your drawing with vector graphics in the usual way, but the result is returned as a matrix.
-This example processes an ampersand in Images.jl.
+The next example draws an ampersand and then processes the pixels further in Images.jl.

 ```
 using Luxor, Colors, Images, ImageFiltering